aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Fri Dec 19 05:13:05 2025
+Last update: Sat Dec 20 05:10:09 2025

 ### Let's play! 🎮